 A Hoppy Day in Raleigh

 You won’t have to travel far for a good night’s rest.
 Ramada Inn Blue Ridge is just a half-mile from the North Carolina Museum of Art and the Reedy Creek Trail, which is perfect for walking Fido.
-The hotel also features rooms with exterior entrances, making it easy to take your pup for walks.
-Two pets with a combined weight of up to 100 lbs are welcome for an additional fee of $25 per stay.

 Hoppy Hounds in San Antonio

 Whether you’re ready for a friendly game of cornhole or ping-pong, craving loaded tots and a cold brew, or just want to hang with your best friends, Hops & Hounds has it all.
 Bring your scruffy socialite to play in the fenced dog park featuring separate areas for large and small pups and age- and size-appropriate equipment in each area.
 Grab an umbrella picnic table outside, or take your craft beer or margarita to a retro lawn chair in the dog park.
-When Fido is worn out, head to nearby Woof Gang Bakery to fill up his Easter basket with gourmet dog treats.
+When Fido is worn out, head to nearby Woof Gang Bakery to fill his Easter basket with gourmet dog treats.
 Then top off the day with dinner and a flight of beer, whiskey or tequila at The Hoppy Monk's outdoor patio and beer garden.

 Stay nearby at dog-friendly Drury Inn & Suites San Antonio North.
 Your tired pup can rest his paws after a long day, and he’ll receive treats at the front desk during check-in.
-Two pets with a combined weight of 80 lbs are accepted for an additional fee of $35 per pet, per night.

 Hop Along Route 66

 Travel down Route 66 with Fido and stop at Hops on Birch for an Easter Sunday funday in Flagstaff, AZ.
-Dogs are welcome on their patio for a game of cornhole, and inside the taproom where you can play a game of darts while sipping on a tasty IPA.
+Dogs are welcome on the patio for a game of cornhole, and inside the taproom where you can play a game of darts while sipping on a tasty IPA.
 Next, head a few blocks over to Mother Road Brewing Company, order grub from the Roadside Stove food trailer, and relax on the patio in the warm Arizona sunshine.
-If you prefer to get your hops on the trail rather than in your brew, explore the Coconino National Forest with your pup by taking a 3.5-mile out and back adventure along the Mars Hill Trail that begins just across the street from Thorpe Bark Park.
+If you prefer to get your hops on the trail rather than in your brew, explore the Coconino National Forest with your pup by taking a 3.5-mile out-and-back adventure along the Mars Hill Trail that begins just across the street from Thorpe Bark Park.

 Explore Hoplanta

-Live the Hoppy Life in Kansas City
+The Hoppy Life in Holland